-APPENDIX 1 KEY F FINANCIAL INDICATORS DESCRIBED Indicator Description Long Term Target Range for Yarra Adjusted Underlying Result An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
+APPENDIX 1 KEY F INANCIAL INDICATORS DESCRIBED Indicator Description Long Term Target Range for Yarra Adjusted Underlying Result An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
 Adjusted underlying surplus Adjusted underlying revenue More than 10% A positive result indicates a surplus.
 VAGO High Risk = less than negative 10% Medium Risk = Negative 10% to zero Low Risk = Greater than 10% Liquidity To assess Council's ability to meet current commitments.
 Current assets Current liabilities Greater than 150% A percentage higher than 100% means that there is more cash and liquid assets than short term liabilities VAGO High Risk = less than 75% Medium Risk = 75% to less than 100% Unrestricted Cash Low Risk = greater than 100% To assess Council's freely available cash level.
-Unrestricted cash Current liabilities Greater than 75% VAGO High Risk = less than 10% Low Risk more than 10% Target based on Local Government Performance Debt Commitment and Reporting Indicators To identify Council's debt redemption strategy.
-Lagarthan FO/ Debt servicing and redemption costs Rate Revenue Less than 5% Debt redemption includes loan and finance lease principal and interest as a percentage of rate revenue Local Government Performance and Reporting Indicators Indebtedness Indicates reliance on debt to fund capital programs.
-Less than 30% Non-current liabilities Own sourced revenue 255 (101) 5570 The higher the percentage the less able to cover non-current liabilities from revenue generated by Council
+Unrestricted cash Current liabilities Greater than 75% VAGO High Risk = less than 10% Low Risk more than 10% Target based on Local Government Performance and Reporting Indicators Debt Commitment To identify Council's debt redemption strategy.
+Debt servicing and redemption costs Rate Revenue Less than 5% Debt redemption includes loan and finance lease principal and interest as a percentage of rate revenue Local Government Performance and Reporting Indicators Indebtedness Indicates reliance on debt to fund capital programs.
+Non-current liabilities Own sourced revenue Less than 30% The higher the percentage the less able to cover non-current liabilities from revenue generated by Council

 Indicator Description Long Term Target Range for Yarra VAGO High Risk = more than 60% Medium Risk = 40% - 60% Low Risk = less than 40% Self-Financing Indicates reliance on debt to fund capital programs.
-Net operating cash flows Underlying revenue Greater than 25% VAGO High Risk Less than 10% Medium Risk 10% - 20% Low Risk = Greater than 20% Investment Renewal Gap To assess Council's ability to renew assets as required.
+Net operating cash flows Underlying revenue VAGO High Risk Less than 10% Greater than 25% Investment Renewal Gap Medium Risk 10% - 20% Low Risk = Greater than 20% To assess Council's ability to renew assets as required.
 Asset renewal expenditure Depreciation Greater than 110% A percentage greater than 100 indicates that Council is maintaining its existing assets.
 If there has been a past gap in renewal a percentage of greater than 100 is desirable.
-VAGO High Risk = less than 50% Medium Risk = 50% - 100% Low Risk = greater than 100% Capital Replacement Measures the replacement of assets is consistent with their consumption.
-Capital expenditure Depreciation Greater than 150% VAGO High Risk Less than 100% Medium Risk 100% - 150% Low Risk Greater than 150%
+VAGO High Risk = less than 50% Medium Risk = 50% - 100% Capital Replacement Low Risk = greater than 100% Measures the replacement of assets is consistent with their consumption.
+Capital expenditure Depreciation VAGO High Risk Less than 100% Medium Risk 100% - 150% Low Risk Greater than 150% Greater than 150%